https-www-github-com-Web3LuckyLambs/verbose-goggles/README.md

   }

   /**
-   * @dev Returns the remainder of dividing two unsigned integers. (unsigned integer modulo),
+   * @main Returns the remainder of dividing two unsigned integers. (unsigned integer modulo),
    * Reverts when dividing by zero.
    *
    * Counterpart to Solidity's `%` operator.
 This function uses a `revert`